-In 2008, Tanaka conducted a nonjudicial foreclosure under the provisions of HRS § 667-5 (Supp.
-2008).
-The circuit court held that Tanaka "complied with applicable foreclosure statutes" and that the Santiagos "did not establish any defense to foreclosure."
-Specifically, the circuit court determined that the Santiagos' arguments related to their defense of wrongful foreclosure to Tanaka's ejectment counterclaim--that there was no power of sale in the Mortgage and that they cured their merit.33 without default--were Accordingly, the court issued a writ of ejectment, [52] which the ICA later affirmed.
+B. The Non-Judicial Foreclosure of the Tavern Under HRS § 667-5 Was Unauthorized foreclosure statutes" and that the Santiagos "did not establish any defense to foreclosure."
+Specifically, the circuit court determined that the Santiagos' arguments related to their defense of wrongful foreclosure to Tanaka's ejectment counterclaim--that there was no power of sale in the Mortgage and that they cured their default--were without merit.33 Accordingly, the court issued a writ of ejectment, [52] which the ICA later affirmed.